 HealthState IS NULLin the Scope > Advanced > Criteria (see How to use criteria when scoping objects).

-- To show all grey objects, both those with unknown health state and those with no known last health state specify
+- To show all gray objects, both those with unknown health state and those with no known last health state specify

 HealthState = 0 OR HealthState IS NULLin the Scope > Advanced > Criteria (see How to use criteria when scoping objects).

-- For more information from Microsoft about grey health states see Not Monitored and grey Agents and Troubleshooting grey agent states in System Center Operations Manager.
+- For more information from Microsoft about gray health states see Not Monitored and gray Agents and Troubleshooting gray agent states in System Center Operations Manager.

-To resolve groups which show a grey health state see below.
+To resolve groups which show a gray health state see below.

 How to add a roll up monitor for the group